Padlu/Statistical-Analysis-Logistic-Regression-Time-Series-and-Principal-Component-Analysis-Project/README.md

 ### <ins>Modeling the Time Series Data</ins>:

-Following 4 models were fitted to the time-series data to then compare and select a model for forecasting.
+Following 4 models were fitted to the time-series data to then compare and select a model for forecasting. <br/> The models were evaluated based on their RMSE and AICc scores. <ins>Less the scores better the model.</ins>

 #### A. NÄIVE Model: